mishapadidar/stellarator_multiobjective/lab_notebook.md

         removes a significant amount of the VMEC failures.
 The
       > 2d plots went from looking like swiss cheese to a solid piece of cheese, i.e. the feasible region is no longer laden
       > with holes.
+  - [x] Run 2D plot with high res parameters except `DELT=0.9` to see effect of `DELT`
+      > Even with all other resolution parameters at the higher setting, setting `DELT=0.9` (the original setting) leads to
+      > simulation failures, making the 2d plots once again look like swiss cheese.
+I recommend using the high res
+      > setting `DELT=0.5`
-  - Run a timing test with the new high resolution.
+  - [x] Run a timing test with the new high resolution.
       > DELT has a significant effect on runtime, adding a few seconds when increased from 0.9 to 0.5.
       > The DELT parameter does have a siginificant effect on the occurence of failures, DELT=0.5 being superior to DELT=0.9.
       > Using DELT=0.5 also